idaholab/moose/framework/doc/content/source/outputs/formatters/ExodusFormatter.md

 # ExodusFormatter

 !alert construction title=Undocumented Class
-The ExodusFormatter has not been documented, if you would like to contribute to MOOSE by writing documentation, please see [/generate.md].
-The content contained on this page explains the typical documentation associated with a MooseObject; however, what is contained is ultimately determined by what is necessary to make the documentation clear for users.
+The ExodusFormatter has not been documented.